Prunus armeniaca apricot P. persica peach P. domestica plum P. amygdalus almond

 At the west end of the Rodin Sculpture Garden stands the Tree of 40 Fruit, near the Italian stone pines.
 Apparently forty varieties of stone fruit are grafted onto it.
 Now and then, one of these scions will outpace the rest and has to be pruned back.

 Prunus amygdalus, the almond, native to the Transcaucasus, takes its species name from the Greek for that tree.
 Our brain’s amygdala has a prominent cluster of neurons shaped like an almond.
 With their narrow leaves and corrugated pits they are rather like peach trees.
 Almonds fruit readily where cross-pollination can occur.
-Several are scattered around the path on the northwest corner of the intersection of Santa Theresa Street and Campus Drive.
+Several are scattered around the path on the northwest corner of the intersection of Santa Teresa Street and Campus Drive.
 Flowering varieties of almonds often have double flowers.
 P. dulcis, or sweet almond, is an older name.
 Bitter almonds, reputedly inedible, have been found in the Stanford Avenue greenbelt, possibly as a result of bitter almond root stock being used for grafts, and are likely dangerous to eat.

 Related material: Sam Van Aken’s “Tree of 40 Fruit” at Stanford.